 But back to barbecue for a moment..
 All the bbq competitors need to be concerned with some of the contests just going away, without teams, they can’t have an event, or at least not like they intended.
 BBQ contests for the most part (at least here in Florida), are good money generators for the charities they benefit.
 So what is the answer (besides our government, actually doing something about what would appear to be a super inflated price, driven by greed and speculation)?

-For the competitors, it’s more prize money evenly spread accross the field, and giving more teams the opportunity to at least break even.
+For the competitors, it’s more prize players online casino money online casino marketing packages evenly spread accross the field, and giving more teams the opportunity to at least break even.
 But, this then puts alot of pressure on the organizers to increase those prize funds, to make their contests attractive to teams that travel.
 So, from the organizers stand point, they need more corporate sponsorship, and I’m not talking about Mom’s Garden shop down the street.

 It’s about time Corporate America recognize that many charities benefit from what we do, and direct some of the marketing dollars they spend elsewhere into the competition bbq arena.
 Many contests would give them the same exposure they already get with those dollars, and they would also be able to benefit from the fact those dollars are used to generate income for charities.